SaaS SEO: How We Drove $1.31M in Attributed Organic Revenue and 1,909% ROI for a B2B Software Client

 Common SaaS SEO Mistakes to Avoid

 Even well-resourced SaaS companies make mistakes that limit their SEO growth.
-Here are the most common ones and how to avoid them.
+Three patterns we see most often.

 1. Focusing Only on Top-of-Funnel Content

-Many SaaS companies publish hundreds of blog posts targeting informational queries, but neglect the comparison pages, feature pages and product-led content that actually convert.
-Balance your content mix across all funnel stages and prioritise content that targets keywords with commercial or transactional intent.
+Many SaaS companies publish hundreds of blog posts targeting informational queries but neglect the comparison pages, feature pages and product-led content that actually convert.
+The 40/13/47 distribution above shows why.
+If 47% of conversions come from late-funnel content, an inventory that is 80% top-funnel is leaving the largest single conversion segment under-resourced.

 2. Ignoring AI Search Optimisation